SalTor/dungeons-and-dragons__character-sheet/README.md

 Please read `./source/scss/README.md` before creating new styles, as it described in further detail how to go about doing that.

 ## Technology Used
-This project makes use of [Vue.js](https://vuejs.org/), which is an approachable, versatile, and performant front-end JavaScript framework.
+This project makes use of [Vue.js](https://vuejs.org/), which is a front-end JavaScript framework.
+It's used for reactive data-binding to elements of each view.

 The application is built using a combination of [Webpack](https://webpack.js.org/) and [Gulp.js](http://gulpjs.com/) for the build and development process.